ewmiller/vue-york-times/README.md

 Current work:

-- Continue building out Most Popular page.
-Look into creating Article Modal component to display summary of article when clicked on (then with link to the real thing).
+- Look into creating Article Modal component to display summary of article when clicked on (then with link to the real thing).
-- Deploy back end API to Heroku or similar service.
-- Implement improved navigation features (big back arrow in top left corner, or link to home, also make nav links work)

 Next Up:

-- Build out Top Stories page
 - Build out Search page

 ## Build Setup